dynamsoft-docs/mobile-document-scanner-docs-js/codegallery/usecase/sample1.md

 ![Flow chart for sample1](/assets/imgs/sample1.png)

-Since this sample is based on HelloWorld, the basic steps are introduced in [Creating HelloWorld]({{ site.gettingstarted }}helloworld.html) section, we will omit these steps in this section.
+Since this sample is based on HelloWorld, the basic steps are introduced in [Creating HelloWorld]({{ site.gettingstarted }}helloworld.html) chapter, this chapter will not be further elaborated.

 ## Create a perspective viewer